JonDotsoy/cofy/README.md

 make build
 ```

-This will compile and prepare your local environment for running Project Q.
+This will compile and prepare your local environment for running Project Cofy.

 ## Usage